 - Grafting of nerves and blood vessels to provide sensation

 - Medical tattooing to create a distinct difference between the head and shaft

 Scrotoplasty is the surgical creation of a scrotum.
-During scrotoplasty, egg-shaped silicone testicular implants are inserted into your labia.
-To prepare for the procedure, you'll have expanders placed under the skin in your labia.
-The expanders will be gradually filled with saline through an external port over a period of months.
-When your skin has been expanded enough, the implants are inserted.
+During scrotoplasty, testicular implants are inserted into the labia.
+To prepare for the procedure, expanders are placed under the skin.
+The expanders are gradually filled with saline over several months.
+When the skin has been expanded enough, the implants are inserted.
 Some people find the implants uncomfortable.
 It is possible for the implants to wear through surrounding tissue or become infected.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.